Hazem El Masri: 2000s

-The Lebanon nation side qualified for their first ever World Cup in 2000 and El Masri captained the side.
-He played in all three of Lebanon's World Cup games.
-He played in his country's first ever World Cup Match against New Zealand, which they lost 64–0.
-He scored a try and kicked three goals in their 24–22 defeat by Wales.
-He scored two tries and kicked three goals in their 22–22 draw against the Cook Islands.
-At the end of the group stage, Lebanon finished on one point and did not advance to the knockout stage.
-At the end of the World Cup his stats were three tries and six goals for 24 points for Lebanon.
-His brother, Samer El Masri, also played for Lebanon.
-El Masri later played for the New South Wales representative side in 2001 and would go on to appear in the annual City vs Country Origin fixture on five occasions.
+The Lebanon nation side qualified for their first ever World Cup in 2000, with El Masri as captain.
+He played in all three of Lebanon's World Cup games, beginning with Lebanon's first ever World Cup Match against New Zealand, which they lost 64–0.
+El Masri scored three tries and kicked six goals in their next two games, a 24–22 defeat to Wales and a 22–22 draw against the Cook Islands.
+Lebanon finished the group stage on one point and did not advance.
+His brother, Samer El Masri, also played for Lebanon during the tournament.
+In 2001, El Masri debuted for the City New South Wales side in the first of five appearances.

 In 2002, El Masri topped the League's point-scoring table for the first time and rejected a $2 million offer from the South Sydney Rabbitohs, opting to stay with the Bulldogs.
 In 2002, he played for the Australian team against New Zealand.
 El Masri set a new record for most goals scored by a Bulldogs player in a single match with 11 against the South Sydney Rabbitohs in Round 21, 2003.

 El Masri broke the National Rugby League point scoring record for a single season with 342 points (16 tries and 139 goals) in the 2004 season.
 He then played for Canterbury on the wing in their 2004 NRL grand final victory over cross-city rivals the Sydney Roosters, scoring a try and kicking two goals.
-As 2004 NRL premiers, the Canterbury-Bankstown Bulldogs faced Super League IX champions, Leeds, in the 2005 World Club Challenge.
+As 2004 NRL premiers, the Canterbury Bulldogs faced Super League IX champions, Leeds, in the 2005 World Club Challenge.
 El Masri played on the wing, scoring two tries and kicking four goals in the Bulldogs' 32–39 loss.

-El Masri set the Canterbury-Bankstown club's career points record, surpassing Daryl Halligan during the 2005 NRL season.
+El Masri set the Canterbury club's career points record, surpassing Daryl Halligan during the 2005 NRL season.

 In 2006, El Masri broke another two club records: the most points scored for a single game (34 points, round 2 against the Wests Tigers) and the most first grade tries for Canterbury (123, Round 13 against the Newcastle Knights).
 He also kicked his 600th goal during that match.